microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 Supported options:

 - `locked`: Password login is disabled for the user.
+This is the default behavior.

-Disabled options:
+Options for debugging purposes only (disabled by default):

 - `plain-text`: The value is a plain-text password.